Low Back Pain and Exercise: Why Keeping Moving Matters

 If you are unsure where to start, getting the right guidance can make a real difference.

-Need support with back pain?
+Need support with low back pain?

 At Antegrity Osteopathy, we provide patient-centred, evidence-informed care to help you better understand your pain, move with more confidence, and build a stronger foundation over time.

-If back pain is stopping you from doing the things you need or enjoy, we are here to help guide you forward with clear, practical care.
+If low back pain is stopping you from doing the things you need or enjoy, we are here to help guide you forward with clear, practical care.

 Book an initial consultation to begin with a thorough assessment, hands-on care where appropriate, and a personalised plan to help you move forward.